Prince Alexander or just plain Albert? Fans await news of Harry and Meghan's baby

 “We’re still thinking about names,” Harry said.
 “The baby’s a little bit overdue so we’ve had a little bit of time to think about it ... that’s the next bit.”

-Bookmakers have James, Alexander, Albert, Philip, and Arthur as the favorite names, although other suggestions include Spencer, which was the surname of Harry’s late mother Princess Diana.
+Bookmakers have James, Alexander, Albert, Philip, and Arthur as the favourite names, although other suggestions include Spencer, which was the surname of Harry’s late mother Princess Diana.

 The baby, the eighth great-grandchild of 93-year-old Elizabeth, the world’s longest-reigning monarch, will not automatically be a prince or a princess or be known as “His Royal Highness” unless the queen issues a decree.